I speak clearly in casual conversation, or when I’m under pressure and “on.” It’s those in between times where I tend to rush and blur my words.

 And you can only achieve that with focus.

-How does adopting this definition of being on help you?
+How does adopting this approach to being on help you?

 - It lowers the performance pressure on you, which will help you to relax;